Carokyp/Doux-Matin/README.md

 #### Business goals of the website are:
 * Maximise table reservations.
-* Encourage bookings for events (Bottomless Brunches, Birthdays, etc.)
+* Encourage bookings for events.
+(Bottomless Brunches, Birthdays, etc.)
 * Increase the number of customers and grow customer loyalty.

 #### The customer goals of this website are: